 Peer Support Services (CPS)

-Certified Peer Specialists are individuals with lived experience who are trained to share their own stories of recovery and resiliency.
-They engage and inspire Transition Age Youth (TAY) to plan for what is important to them in their everyday life.
+A CPS is an individual who has lived experience, is trained to share their own story of recovery and resiliency, and provide recovery support services.
+The CPS engages and encourages Transition Age Youth (TAY) to identify and plan for what is important to them in their everyday life.

 Who is eligible?